resources background

 What this says:

-• US Stability: The United States added +21,306 (+1.0%) registrations — the softest monthly gain in several months — suggesting the April acceleration was a high-water mark rather than the start of a steeper trend, with the country's absolute share of Top-20 volume dipping slightly to 44.7%.
+• The United States added 21,306 (+1.0%), its softest monthly gain in several months.
+The April acceleration looks like a high point rather than the start of a steeper trend, and the US share of Top-20 volume slipped to 44.7%.

-• Japan's Breakout Month: The +74.0% gain to 69,416 registrations is Japan's strongest monthly performance in the series and propels the country from rank #16 to #12.
-Whether driven by a platform promotion, a ccTLD policy change, or genuine organic demand expansion will be the key interpretive question heading into June.
+• Japan grew 74.0% to 69,416 registrations, its strongest month in the series, moving from rank #16 to #12.
+Whether the driver is a platform promotion, a ccTLD policy change, or real demand growth is the question for June.

 Share of Top 5 Countries - Pie View